 Home of Space Shuttle Endeavour.
 This top science museum in Los Angeles is best known for its many hands-on science exhibits and IMAX Theater.
 But it also has some impressive air and space exhibits, which include the Apollo-Soyuz Command Module, the F-20 Tigershark, and Sputnik.
 When Space Shuttle Endeavour becomes a permanent part of the museum, it will be the centerpiece of CalSci's 25-year plan to build a new gallery dedicated to aeronautics and space exploration.

-The visitor's center for NASA's Johnson Space Center welcomes visitors with and Astronaut Gallery, which contains the world's largest collection of spacesuits, the Apollo 17 Command Module, and a space simulator, among many other exhibits.
+The visitor's center for NASA's Johnson Space Center in Houston welcomes visitors with an Astronaut Gallery, which contains the world's largest collection of spacesuits, the Apollo 17 Command Module, and a space simulator, among many other exhibits.